Written by Sean Marchese, MS, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Fran Mannino | Last Update: August 7, 2024

 How Asbestos-Related Diseases Develop

-Significant, prolonged or repeated exposures to asbestos fibers are the cause for all asbestos-related diseases.
-Asbestos fibers are small, needle-like mineral compounds that travel through the air when asbestos-containing materials are disturbed or break apart.
+Significant, prolonged or repeated exposures to asbestos fibers are the cause of all asbestos-related diseases.
+Asbestos fibers are small, needle-like mineral compounds that travel through the air when asbestos-containing materials are disturbed or broken apart.

-Malignant mesothelioma and asbestos-related lung cancer develop as a result of damage to DNA caused by repeated inflammation and the unique shape of asbestos fibers.
+Malignant mesothelioma and asbestos-related lung cancer develop as a result of DNA damage caused by repeated inflammation and the unique shape of asbestos fibers.
 Faulty DNA leads to unrestricted cellular division and the formation of cancerous tumors, which can grow and spread throughout the body.

 Repeated inflammation in the lungs also leads to scar tissue formation and asbestosis.
 Scar tissue is more rigid than healthy tissue and causes the lungs to stiffen, restricting their ability to expand for a full breath.